It’s debatable whether you can do Problem Management without fully understanding how to do Root Cause Analysis.

 - Ishikawa or Fishbone (Cause and Effect Diagrams) – Create a chart of all of the possible causal factors, to see where the trouble may have begun.

-Step Four: You should now be in a position to better identify the Root Cause(s)
+Step Four: You Should Now be Able to Identify the Root Cause(s) of the Problem

 - Why does the causal factor exist?